 5 Steps to Keeping the Aging Voice Healthy

-As we get older, our voices can become hoarse and weak.
+As we get older, gradual voice changes, such as hoarseness or vocal weakness, can take a toll on our ability to communicate.
 But this doesn’t have to be an inevitable part of aging.
 Here are a few simple suggestions to help keep your voice healthy and strong for years to come.

 Your Voice Matters

-Many older adults find it increasingly difficult to communicate, which can lead to social withdrawal and even depression.
-While most people understand that hearing loss is an important consideration, it's just as critical to evaluate and treat aging voice problems.
-Also called presbyphonia or presbylaryngeus, these issues can develop due to vocal cord atrophy, diminished lung power, and overall health decline.
-But Duke Health speech pathologists Caroline Banka and Cristen Paige explain there’s plenty we can do to keep our voices in tiptop shape.
+Difficulty communicating can lead to social withdrawal and even depression.
+While most people understand that hearing loss is an important consideration as we age, it's just as critical to evaluate and treat voice problems related to getting older.
+Vocal fold atrophy (or “thinning”), diminished lung power, and overall health decline can contribute to aging voice problems, also known as presbyphonia or presbylaryngis.
+Duke Health speech pathologist Cristen Paige explains how you can keep your voice in tiptop shape.

 1. Be Aware

 Knowledge is power.
-Even if you haven’t begun experiencing voice changes, knowing the signs will help you nip them in the bud if they begin.
-And being proactive can help you keep your voice stronger in the long run.
+Even if you haven’t begun experiencing voice changes, knowing the signs can help you nip them in the bud if they begin.
+These include being asked to repeat yourself more often, having to strain your voice to be heard, or feeling like you are running out of air as you talk.
+Being proactive can help you keep your voice stronger in the long run.

 2. Maintain Your Overall Health

-You may be surprised to learn that things like asthma, allergies, and chronic obstructive pulmonary disorder (COPD) can affect your voice.
-That’s because they can restrict breathing, which is vital to voice production.
+You may be surprised to learn that conditions that affect breathing, like asthma, allergies, and chronic obstructive pulmonary disorder (COPD) can affect your voice.
+Breath is what powers your voice, so maintaining good lung function is vital to keeping your voice strong.

-Also try to keep the rest of your body in shape.
+Keeping the rest of your body in shape and moving is also important for the voice.
 Regular exercise helps increase overall stamina, build muscle tone, and improve posture -- all of which contribute to a healthier voice.

 3. Practice Good Vocal Hygiene